Tony Massenburg: Move to Spain (1992–1994)

-Los Angeles Clippers (1994-1995)
+Second return to NBA (1994–2004)

 Massenburg returned to the NBA again in the 1994 offseason when he was signed by the Los Angeles Clippers on June 27, 1994.
 Massenburg came just short of playing an entire NBA season for the first time in his career during the 1994–95 season for 80 games.
 Massenburg was taken in the NBA expansion draft in 1995 by the Toronto Raptors.
 After 24 games there, he was shipped to the Philadelphia 76ers, where he played 30 games.

-During the 1996-97 season, Massenburg once again came very close to playing an entire NBA season, seeing action in 79 games with yet another team, the New Jersey Nets.
+During the 1996–97 season, Massenburg once again came very close to playing an entire NBA season, seeing action in 79 games with yet another team, the New Jersey Nets.
 Massenburg returned to Canada for the 1997–98 season, playing with the Brian Winters-coached Vancouver Grizzlies.
 In Vancouver, Massenburg backed up center Bryant Reeves.
-He played two seasons in Vancouver before being traded before the 1999-2000 season to the Houston Rockets.
-With the Rockets, he played in ten games, then was promptly returned to the Grizzlies before the 2000-2001 campaign.
+He played two seasons in Vancouver before being traded before the 1999–2000 season to the Houston Rockets.
+With the Rockets, he played in ten games, then was promptly returned to the Grizzlies before the 2000–2001 campaign.
 When the franchise relocated to Memphis in 2001, so did Massenburg.
 During the Grizzlies' first season on U.S. soil, Massenburg played in 73 games, averaging 5.5 points per game.
 In successive years, he was a member of the Utah Jazz and the Sacramento Kings.

+NBA championship and retirement

-Massenburg returned to the Spurs for the 2004-05 season and with them he won an NBA championship ring that year, when the Spurs defeated the Detroit Pistons four games to three in the 2005 NBA Finals.
+Massenburg returned to the Spurs for the 2004–05 season and with them he won an NBA championship ring that year, when the Spurs defeated the Detroit Pistons four games to three in the 2005 NBA Finals.
 During the series Massenburg mainly observed from the bench as his teammates clinched the Spurs' third NBA title in seven years.
-Unfortunately however, six weeks after the finals ended, a late-night auto accident badly damaged Massenburg's ankle, leaving him unable to play the following two seasons.
+However, six weeks after the finals ended, a late-night auto accident badly damaged Massenburg's ankle, leaving him unable to play the following two seasons.

 After being out with the ankle injury for two seasons, Massenburg attempted an NBA comeback in the year 2007 with the Washington Wizards, but he was waived by the team before the season started.
 He then signed with the Arecibo Captains, a Puerto Rican team, but was released shortly after.
 In his NBA career, Massenburg participated in 683 NBA games over 15 seasons.
 He scored 4,238 points in his career for a career average of 6.2 points per game.
 He collected 2,964 rebounds in his career for a career average of 4.3 rebounds per game.
 He had 266 assists in his career, for a career average 0.4 assists per game.